primefaces/primefaces/docs/13_0_0/components/colorpicker.md

 <p:colorPicker value="#{bean.color}" mode="inline"/>
 ```

+!> Inline mode only allows 1 instance of the inline ColorPicker on the page and you cannot mix Inline and Popup on the same page.
+It is a limitation of Coloris.

 ## Localization and Accessibility
 ColorPicker is fully accessible both by keyboard and for visually impaired with proper ARIA screen reader support.
 To customize for your language you simplly need to update your `local-XX.js` file.
 The subset of values respected